HoustonJ2013/Capstone_CV_Galvanize/Proposal.md

 Semantic segmentation is potentially a good AI solution to Falut/Horizon picking and iterpretation as they share many common challenges: 1.
 Pixel level accuracy: the effective pixel size in a subsurface seismic image could be ~ 25 m x 25 m and a borehole could be ~ 20-30 inches, and the pixel level accuracy makes a big difference when drill a well.
 2. Pixel level classification: in semantic segmentation, we identify each pixel as car, pedestrain and in seismic fault/horizon interpretation, we identify pixel as layers between Petrel and Oligocence or in a Fault block...)
 3. High-stake: I can't elaborate more of how high the stakes are.

 The challenges ahead: 1.
 Data sets: most of the interpreted data sets are proprietary assets of big oil companies, and those data sets are not regularized for Deep learning training purose.
 2. Algorithms: Current best practice for segmantic segmentation.

-This capstone project can be served as an assessment on the current best practices publically available.
+This capstone project can be served as an assessment on the state-of-art algorithms publically available.

 ### 2. Infering knowledge from imagery: In general
 Self Driving Car     |  Identify object from satellite imagery |  Human Machine Interaction